asenisa12/sdpKN22019/week10/tasks.md

         n1 n2    the lowest common ancestor of n1 and n2 is n3 and the one for n2 and n6 is n4

 ### **Task 3:**
-    Write function that prints the value of K’th smallest and K’th largest element in BST
+    Write function that prints the value of K’th smallest element in BST

 ### **For self-preparation**